Illinois Court Records

 IllinoisCourtRecords.us is not a consumer reporting agency as defined by the FCRA and does not provide consumer reports.
 All searches conducted on IllinoisCourtRecords.us are subject to the Terms of Service and Privacy Notice.

-Felony, Infractions, and Misdemeanors in Illinois
+Felony, Infractions, And Misdemeanors in Illinois

 What is a Felony in Illinois?

-These circumstances could be;
+These circumstances could be:

 - The defendant’s criminal history,